Mary Magdalene: Resurrection of Jesus

 According to Mary Magdalene, Joanna, and Mary the mother of James went to the tomb and found the stone already rolled away, as in Mark.
 They went inside and saw two young men dressed in white who told them that Jesus had risen from the dead.
 Then they went and told the eleven remaining apostles, who dismissed their story as nonsense.
-In Luke's account, Jesus never appears to the women, but instead makes his first appearance to Cleopas and an unnamed "disciple" on the road to Emmaus.
+Luke does not mention an appearance to the women.
+He recounts the appearance to Cleopas and an unnamed "disciple" on the road to Emmaus in and implies another to Simon in when the Emmaus travellers return to find that the other disciples already know.
 Luke's narrative also removes the injunction for the women to tell the disciples to return to Galilee and instead has Jesus tell the disciples not to return to Galilee, but rather to stay in the precincts of Jerusalem.